The Green 10

 Contact

 You can contact the member organisations of the Green 10 from the links below.
-You can also get in touch with the coordinator of the Green 10, Diana Rubini, on secretariat@green10.org or +32 489 29 62 80.
+You can also get in touch with the coordinator of the Green 10, Arianna Labasin, on secretariat@green10.org.
 Please note: all job/internship opportunities will be listed on the Green 10 member organisations’ websites.

 CEE Bankwatch Network